jayasreeyuvi/Social-Network-API/README.md

 ## Discription

-It's an API for a social network web application where users can Create, Update , Delete user and thought , also remove, add
+It's an API for a social network web application where users can Create, Update , Delete user and thought , also remove, add reaction and friend.

 ## License
 MIT License